ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 move on, and laughter and song will be in the
 place in which we have died: and the eve that
 moaned for us will b dried and glisten again
-with joy; and even onr children will cease t
+with joy; and even onr children will cease to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_harrison_ver01:data:sn82015672:00296021805:1848122001:0605/pct:60.269029,40.162673,16.945538,9.375687/!600,600/0/default.jpg"/>
 </td>